NOC-MDP/ReSow-Ceeds-V4/docs/AdminGuide.md

 used to collate layers into a data category, (see define or add to category section).
 The "-" separator MUST be used, no other separators are currently supported.
 Using a different format of ID may result in unexpected behaviour.

+> NOTE: it is currently extremely important to only have ONE downloadable layer per data category, (see data-layers.tsx)
+> more than one downloadable layer is NOT supported and will result in undefined behaviour.
+Multiple interactive and
+> non interactive layers in one category ARE supported.

 If legend is set to true then any jpeg file that is saved to the /assets folder of the main application will be overlaid on the map.
 The filename needs to match the layer name e.g. GEBCO Bathymetry.jpg.
 The legend will be placed in the bottom left and scaled